hashicorp/nomad/website/source/intro/index.html.markdown

 [how Nomad compares to other software](/intro/vs/index.html) to see how it fits into your existing infrastructure.
-Finally, continue onwards with the [getting started guide](/intro/getting-started/install.html) to use Nomad to read, write, and create real secrets and see how it works in practice.
+Finally, continue onwards with the [getting started guide](/intro/getting-started/install.html) to use Nomad to run a job and see how it works in practice.